 Within the U.S., Bookshare operates under an exception in copyright law that allows us to make accessible digital books legally available to any person with a qualifying disability.
 Current funding from the Department of Education, Office of Special Education Programs, enables us to provide Bookshare for free to all U.S. students with qualifying disabilities.
-We now serve over a quarter million members with a collection of over 200,000 titles (and growing).
+We now serve over 300,000 members with a collection of over 250,000 titles (and growing).
 These titles are delivered as digital files and are available for download any time, day or night, in a variety of accessible formats.

 Want to learn more about Bookshare?

 We believe that access to information is a universal human right—one critical to educational, economic and social development.
 That’s why Benetech is on a mission to bring the proven Bookshare model to people in need all around the world.

 In 2008, we launched the Bookshare International initiative to begin accomplishing this big goal.
 Since then, it has grown to serve members in nearly 50 countries, including many in the developing world.
 Bookshare International delivers relevant content, targeted toward the specific needs and interests of local users, in languages that include: Afrikaans, Arabic, French, German, Hindi, Polish, Spanish and Tamil.